csmir/Commands.NET/wiki/v2/Type-Parsing.md

 }
 ```

-Attribute based parsers are applied to the parameter of a command. `Deconstruct` parameters do not support parsing.
+Attribute based parsers are applied to the parameter of a command.
+Parameters marked by `DeconstructAttribute` do not support parsing, but every non-deconstructed argument within the applicable signature does.